kavya6697/DesignPatternsNotes/Introduction.md

 13. DPs are part of the OO-community or DPs are the elements of some successful OO-systems.
 14. DPs should be easy to learn for inexperienced developers.
 15. DPs are not dealing with designing user interfaces.

+## Gang of Four Design Patterns
+Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides written a book titled “Design Patterns: Elements of Reusable Object-Oriented Software” in 1994 which consists of 23 design patterns grouped under three categories. <br>
+&ensp; **1.
+Creational DP:** deals with object creation in a defined systematic manner.  <br>
+&ensp; **2.
+Structural DP:** provides a mechanism to organize the classes and objects for larger structures.  <br>
+&ensp; **3.
+Behavioural DP:** deals with communication between objects.  <br>
+Patterns under each category is again sub-divided into either class scope patterns or object scope patterns.
+Class scope patterns are to be applied during design time, whereas object scope patterns to be applied during runtime.